Problets - How instructors can use them.

 assigned in introductory programming courses.

-Instructors can use the problets for learning or testing:
+Instructors can use problets for learning or testing:

 - For learning:

-Instructors can use the problets to help students learn new
+Instructors can use problets to help students learn new

 concepts and reinforce learned concepts.

-Instructors can assign students to use the problets in one of two modes:
+Instructors can assign students to use problets in one of two modes:

 - In class, for a specified duration of time, in supervised mode;